Gymnast born with clubfoot competes in Illinois state championship

 "It's been part of me my whole entire life," Serratos said.
 "I can't change it.
 I don't want to change it, either.
 It's fine how it is."

-Serratos finished 14th at the Illinois High School Association meet this year, but qualifying was a remarkable achievement for the sophomore, who has two more years of high school left.
+Serratos didn't win the Illinois High School Association meet this year, but qualifying was a remarkable achievement for the sophomore.

 "Every child dreams and I believe they should chase that," Dr. Altiok said.
 "That's why we practice this medicine.
 To actually encourage kids to follow their dreams and participate in any activities they want."